Update on Importing Pets into the United States:

 See below for your requirements before bringing your dog or cat into the continental US.
 If you're traveling to Hawaii, please visit our Hawaii guide.

-- A veterinarian issued health certificate stating your pet is healthy and fit to fly.
+- A veterinarian-issued health certificate stating your pet is healthy and fit to fly.
 This certificate must be completed within ten days of travel.

 - A microchip (recommended)

 - Proof of rabies vaccination from all countries where rabies is present*.
-Puppies must not be vaccinated prior to 3 months old and their rabies vaccine must be at least a month old before travel.
-Therefore, a puppy must be at least 4 months before entering the United States.
+Puppies must not be vaccinated before three months old, and their rabies vaccine must be at least a month before travel.
+Therefore, a puppy must be at least four months before entering the United States.

 - Optional vaccines include Distemper, Hepatitis, Parvovirus, Para-influenza, and Bordatella.